dhrruvanand-del/Python-Projects/README.md

 # Academic Python Collection (Class 11 PCM)

-This repository serves as a centralized workspace for the computational tools I develop alongside my Class 11 studies in the *Special Rankers Group (SRG)*.
+This repository serves as a centralized workspace for the computational tools I develop alongside my Class 10 studies.

 ## 🚀 Purpose
 The goal is to bridge the gap between theoretical Physics/Mathematics and practical programming logic.
 These scripts are used to verify complex calculations and simulate physical phenomena.